ApriCuz54/LLM_Optimization/README.md

 - **Testing_bounds/RoBERTa_ft**: A directory for experiments focused on measuring the computation and memory requirements of various fine-tuning techniques, particularly with RoBERTa.

 This ongoing project investigates the computational and memory limits associated with LLM tasks such as inference, training, and fine-tuning.
 I am experimenting with different fine-tuning methods to evaluate their efficiency and explore ways to alleviate hardware constraints.

+### 4. Cost Modelling the Fine-Tuning Task
+- **Cost_modelling/LLM_ft_setup**: This project is an ongoing research effort to compare different fine-tuning strategies for large language models under equal time and cost constraints.
+Currently, it supports experiments with full fine-tuning and LoRA-based fine-tuning on the IMDb sentiment classification task using distilbert-base-uncased.
+  - **Key features:**
+Tracks training time, memory usage (CPU/GPU), and evaluation accuracy Uses Weights & Biases (wandb) for experiment logging and comparison Provides a cost extrapolation table based on cloud GPU pricing Further development will include support for QLoRA, more tasks, and deeper analyses across models and hardware.
+- **Cost_modelling/HP_tuning**: This notebook benchmarks different hyperparameter tuning algorithms (e.g. grid search, random search, Optuna) to evaluate which method finds optimal fine-tuning parameters most efficiently.
+The main goal is to track convergence speed.
+This notebook benchmarks different hyperparameter tuning algorithms (e.g. grid search, random search, Optuna) to evaluate which method finds optimal fine-tuning parameters most efficiently.